netx-as/docs/docs/l3/l3-advanced.md

 }
 ```

 We defined input and output filters in the template.
-Input filters are very simple - only default route from upstream provider is accepted.
+Input filters are simple - only default route from the upstream provider is accepted.
 This default
 route will be installed in FIB after the BGP session is established.
 The output filter defines which routes will be sent to an upstream provider.
 We set up the export filter to announce only routes that are allowed to announce to global BGP routing table from our ASN.
 In the example, we announce
-one IPv4 /23 and one /32 IPv6 route that we created in the previous step via static protocol.
+one IPv4 /23 and one /32 IPv6 route that we created in the previous step via static protocols.

-* After setting up protocols and a template, we can established BGP sessions towards upstream routers and route servers in an exchange point.
+* After setting up protocols and a template, we can establish BGP sessions towards upstream routers and route servers in an exchange point.
 The
-session UPS41 and UPS42 are IPv4 session to upstream provider.
-Similar session are established for IPv6.
+session UPS41 and UPS42 are IPv4 sessions to the upstream provider.
+Similar sessions are established for IPv6.

 ```
 protocol bgp UPS41  from T_UPSTREAM  { neighbor 147.229.252.114 as 197451; }